Select a Department

 Category: Elective

-Prerequisite: Chemistry
+Prerequisite: B or above in Chemistry

 Advanced Anatomy & Physiology is an advanced elective course that covers the structure and function of the human body.
 This course is a laboratory class in which students will work with microscopes, dissect organisms, and dissect organs.
 Field trips and speakers from the medical field will supplement the learning.
 Students who plan on pursuing a career in the medical, athletic, psychological, or veterinary sciences are encouraged to take this class.